A Bountiful Thanksgiving Tradition

 Tucked between the two monster sized holidays of Halloween and Christmas, Thanksgiving receives far less attention.
 But Thanksgiving is a very important holiday, especially in the busy lives of Americans.
 It is a time to kick back and relax, watch a football game or go to a movie, and enjoy a huge feast.
 It's also time for us to give thanks to our God, for the things he has bestowed upon us and upon this great nation.
 There is no nation in the world that has more to be thankful for than us.

 The first Thanksgiving was celebrated between the Pilgrims and the Indians in 1621.That first feast was a three day affair.
 Life for the early settlers was difficult.
-The fall harvest was time for celebration.
+The successful fall harvest was a time for celebration.
 It was also a time of prayer, thanking God for a good crop.
 The Pilgrims and the Indians created a huge feast including a wide variety of animals and fowl, as well as fruits and vegetables from the fall harvest.
 This early celebration was the start of today's holiday celebration.
 Like then, we celebrate with a huge feast.
+After the first Thanksgiving, the observance was sporadic and almost forgotten until 1789.

 Today, most of us enjoy Turkey with "all the trimming".
 The "trimming" include a wide variety of foods that are a tradition for your family.
 Those traditional foods often replicate the foods at the first Thanksgiving feast.
 While others, are traditional ethnic or religious groups recipe, or a special food item that your family always serves at Thanksgiving dinner.
 Then, to top it off, pumpkin pies, apple pies, an even mince meat pies are bountiful around the table.